tauri-apps/tauri-docs/docs/distribution/updater.md

 PENDING is emitted when the download is started and DONE when the install is complete.
 You can then ask to restart the application.

 ERROR is emitted when there is an error with the updater.
-We suggest to listen to this event even if the dialog is enabled.
+We suggest listening to this event even if the dialog is enabled.

 ### Rust
 ```rust